offensive-security/nethunter-app/README.md

-Build the all using new android studio and gradle
+Build the app using new android studio and gradle